My title might suggest a study in economics but rest assured it is not where I am heading with this.

 If you are feeling like you should be getting more from your appointments and come away feeling frustrated, think about them in light of “the law of diminishing returns”.

 Are you expecting more than is possible?
 Do you have all the answers you are going to get?
 Is it time to accept that you have a chronic illness?

 Remember there is a big difference between an acute illness and a chronic illness.

 A chronic illness generally doesn’t go away and there is only so much our GPs and Specialists can do about that.

 Much of the solutions lie with us.
 Accepting our circumstances, making the relevant life changes to manage our symptoms and disabilities…….these are some of the key elements to our ongoing treatment plan and wellbeing.

-You’ve done all you can do.
+It may be you’ve done all you can do for now.
 It’s not your fault.
 It’s not your Doctor’s fault.

 “The sufferings of this present time are not worth comparing with the glory that is to be revealed to us.”

 If you’re looking for genuine support, care, understanding & friendship, you are so welcome to join my closed Facebook support forum, Medical Musings with Friends .
 It’s a safe place to connect with others living with chronic & complex diseases, who truly understand the daily challenges.
 A warm welcome awaits.

 I’m a regular Contributor at “The Mighty”.
 You can check out my published articles at My Author Page